fenago/apache-solr/lab_guides/Lab_Overview.md

 **Note**

 - Lab 1 is theoretical Lab.
-- Lab 4, 5, 6, 7, and 8 do not have separate code files.
-Most of the code is command-line.
+- Lab 4, 5, 6, 7 and 8 do not have separate code files.
+- Lab 2,3 and 9 files are provided.
+Open "/root/Desktpop/apache-solr/lab_files" directory in VScode to view files.
+- Most of the code is command-line.
 Some of the files comes in-built with the setup, we need to change the content of the files and run them.

 ### Labs